mapbox/stickler/README.md

 ## About

-Stickler lints and formats JavaScript and Markdown.
-In the future, it may do more.
+Stickler lints and formats JavaScript, JSON, and Markdown.
+(In the future, it may do more.)

-Behind the curtain, Stickler uses independent packages that you have probably used before — ESLint and ESLint plugins, Prettier, remark and remark-lint plugins.
-But Stickler is black box that contains that complexity, provides vetted defaults, and exposes simplified configuration.
+Behind the curtain, Stickler uses independent packages that you have probably used before — ESLint and ESLint plugins, Prettier, remark and remark-lint plugins, Husky and lint-staged.
+But Stickler is a black box that contains that complexity, provides vetted defaults, and exposes simplified higher-level configuration.
 Stickler saves you from the chores of researching, installing, configurating, and periodically updating a boatload of dependencies in order to set up your workflow.

-Stickler's options and defaults are selected to meet the needs of Mapbox repositories — especially our frontend repositories, which often bobble various flavors of JS (React, ES2015, ES5, ES modules, Flow, etc.).
+Stickler's options and defaults are selected to meet the needs of Mapbox repositories — especially frontend repositories, which often bobble various flavors of JS (React, ES2015, ES5, ES modules, Flow, etc.).

 The base ESLint configuration includes universal rule-catching errors.
-(No code-style rules are included because Stickler will format your code.)
+(No code-style rules are included because Stickler will format your JS.)
 With your Stickler configuration you can toggle support for various JS flavors and environments: each setting activates appropriate linter settings and error-catching rules.

 Stickler's CLI exposes the commands you'll need to check your work.

+### Features

+These are some reasons you might want to use Stickler instead of setting up all the individual tools it incorporates:

+- Take advantage of lots of ESLint plugins and configuration presets without having to install, configure, and periodically update them all individually.
+- Useful Markdown validation and formatting, like validating Markdown links between files and adding tables of contents to Markdown files.
+- An `ignore` option in the config so you won't need multiple coordinated `.*ignore` files.
+And more `ignore` defaults, so you'll have to specify additional ignore globs less frequently.
+- Folder-specific linting overrides live in `stickler.config.js`, so you won't need to coordinate nested, cascading `.eslintrc` files.
+- Built-in precommit hook to ensure that auto-formatting happens automatically.
+- Simplified higher-level configuration options, reducing boilerplate across projects.

+### Caveats

+- No editor plugins yet.
+If you want realtime linting feedback, you can use `stickler watch`.

 ## Installation